Get

 Why Do Some Cats Trill More Than Others?

 The frequency of trills can vary between each cat, as can meows and other vocalizations.
 Some cat breeds are more vocal than others, and some simply have a more “talkative” temperament.
-So, if your cat has never greeted you with an adorable trilling sound, don’t worry—that doesn’t mean there’s anything wrong with them!
+So, if your kitty has never greeted you with an adorable cat trilling sound, don’t worry—that doesn’t mean there’s anything wrong with them!

 Can Cat Trilling Be a Sign of Distress?